Everest Helicopter Tour 2026 – 2027

 Time Spent at the Hotel

-The majority of tours will have 20-40 minutes in the Everest View Hotel.
+Most tours normally allow 45 minutes to 1 hour at the Everest View Hotel, but in on season, you might get a wonderful stay of upto 2 hours if the helicopters are occupied for emergency rescue, giving you time to soak in the breathtaking Himalayan vistas.
 This gives sufficient time to have breakfast and take pictures, and absorb the amazing environment without being in a hurry.
 The time interval compensates for the relaxation with the general time of the helicopter schedule, so that you arrive back in Kathmandu in the late morning.

 WiFi Availability (Optional and Attractive)